Undergraduate study | Spanish, Portuguese and Latin American Studies

 Your learning at a glance

-- You can take a single honours degree in either Spanish or Portuguese.
-You can also combine both languages in a joint degree, or take either with one of a wide range of other subjects.
+- You can take a single honours programme in either Spanish or Portuguese, combine both languages in a joint honours programme, or study either language with one of a wide range of other subjects.

 - It doesn’t matter if you’re a complete beginner, you can study each language to degree level with us.
 Our staff, many of whom are native speakers, are experienced in the accelerated teaching of language skills and you’ll progress in no time.